 The local government finance settlement is the annual determination of funding to local government.
 It needs to be approved by the House of Commons.

-This collection covers the final local government finance settlement for 2018 to 2019, for which reports were approved by the House of Commons in February 2018.
+This collection covers the final local government finance settlement for 2019 to 2020.

 This section contains:

-- the written statement made to Parliament by the Rt Hon Sajid Javid MP on 6 February 2018
+- the written statement made to Parliament by the Rt Hon James Brokenshire MP on 29 January 2019

 Core spending power measures the core revenue funding available for local authority services, including Council Tax and locally retained business rates.
 This section has:

 - an explanatory note which sets out the methodology used to calculate core spending power in 2019 to 2020

 - a summary table which shows the change in core spending power over the Spending Review period, year-on-year changes and core spending power per dwelling

 - supporting information, which shows the component figures (from Council Tax, locally retained business rates and so on) which are included in core spending power for each local authority.